zhou-neurolab/zhou-neurolab.github.io/Research.md

 ## Methodology

-To answer these questions, we use an integrative approach derived from behavioral, systems, and computational neuroscience.
+To answer these questions, we use an integrative approach derived from behavioral, cognitive, systems, and computational neurosciences.

 * Carefully-designed complex behavioral tasks to isolate the task or cognitive variables of interest, independent of sensory and motor confounds.
 * Large-scale *in vivo* electrophysiological recording and calcium imaging.